osg-htc/osg-htc.github.io/_posts/2021-03-09-HTCondorWeek.md

 ---
-title: "HTCondor Week May 24-28.
-Registration is Open."
+title: "Registration is Open for HTCondor Week."
 date: 2021-05-12T12:00:00+00:00
 publish: true
 ---
 **HTCondor Week May 24-28, 2021**

 HTCondor Week 2021 will be a free, virtual event.
-[Registration is open.](https://agenda.hep.wisc.edu/event/1579/).
-You can view the detailed schedule here: [https://agenda.hep.wisc.edu/event/1579/timetable/#20210524.detailed](https://agenda.hep.wisc.edu/event/1579/timetable/#20210524.detailed)
+[Registration is open.](https://agenda.hep.wisc.edu/event/1579/) You can view the detailed schedule here: [https://agenda.hep.wisc.edu/event/1579/timetable/#20210524.detailed](https://agenda.hep.wisc.edu/event/1579/timetable/#20210524.detailed)

 Among the many interesting speakers are: